andrewhowdencom/website/site/content/blog/getting-magento-1.9-up-on-kubernetes.rst

 You'll notice a few things about this file:

 #.
 It's got a comment that indicates it's generated.
-I'm too lazy to generate them myself, so I use a templating tool called `boilr`_.
+I'm too lazy to generate
+   them myself, so I use a templating tool called `boilr`_.
 If you like, the templates are available on `the littleman.co GitHub`_.
 #. "`net.alpha.kubernetes.io/network-isolation`_: "off"" is commented out.
+Alpha
-Alpha resources are not available on GKE; when this feature is beta, I'll try and remember to update this.
+   resources are not available on GKE; when this feature is beta, I'll try and remember to update this.
 #.
 The file is prefixed with the number 20.
-We're applying lots of configuration at once, and this number determines what order to apply the configuration in.
+We're applying lots of configuration
+   at once, and this number determines what order to apply the configuration in.

 Simple Applications
 """""""""""""""""""

 There are pre-build images for MySQL and Redis that can be deployed as is, and require very little effort on the part of the developer.
-We're going to start with those, as Kubernetes has quite the learning curve, and it's nice to start slow.
+We're going to start ith those, as Kubernetes has quite the learning curve, and it's nice to start slow.

 The way I like to get applications running on Kubernetes is to have:

 - A `deployment`_ artifact: Something to indicate what to run on Kubernetes, and how many copies.
 - A `service`_ artifact: Something to indicate how to route things on the network, and to where.

 We'll start with the deployment.
 The deployment I'm using is below.
 I've heavily commented it, to explain what each constituent part is for.
+Create a file called `50-cache.dep.yaml`, and paste in the below.

 ..
 Code:: yaml